 The University is in an exciting phase of its development.
 We've invested £340 million in our estate, including a major expansion of our city centre campus at Eastside, providing students with an enviable range of facilities.

 The University has an enviable reputation for providing quality, student-focused education in a professional and friendly environment, thanks to our superb courses, state-of-the-art facilities, focus on practical skills and professional relevance, and of course, our trailblazing staff.
 Our staff and student community is defined by our core values, which outline who we are as a University and how we work with each other.
-Our core values are excellence, people focused, partnership working and fairness and integrity.
+Our values are thinking differently, creating opportunity and building community.

 BCU’s Values underpin how we work in achieving the ambitions set out in our Strategy Priorities, and are the principles that unite the way we work together and for our students.